spatial-data-science/spatial-data-science.github.io/README.md

-# Spatial Data Science across Languages
+# Spatial Data Science across Languages workshops

 The ‘Spatial Data Science across Languages’ (SDSL) workshops provide a space for bridging the communities and establishing cross-language interaction between developers and users.